 How did Meadows Resources help with the entire process of becoming trained in virtual administration?

-They are extremely organized, and have a lot of trainings and templates that help you.
+They are extremely organized, and have a lot of training and templates that help you.
 Lindsey, has also been super friendly and very open.
 Very easy to communicate with her and give real expectations and honesty about being a virtual worker.

-What advice would you give to anyone on the fence about switching their career or simply becoming a virtual assistant out of college
+What advice would you give to anyone on the fence about switching their career or simply becoming a virtual assistant out of college?

 Make sure it is something you have time to do.
 It isn’t structured like a normal job where you must be in an office at a certain time because you are told to.
 All the responsibility falls on you, it’s a challenge that will help you grow personally and professionally.